 The current cramping theories include fatigue, low electrolytes (sodium, chloride, potassium, calcium, magnesium), hyper-hydration, dehydration and personal susceptibility.

-Prevention: There are two ways to prevent cramping from fatigue: pacing and training.
+There are two ways to prevent cramping from fatigue; pacing and training.
 Pace your race to accurately reflect the level at which you have trained.
 Out-pacing your training is an almost certain recipe for cramping.
 Hold back in the first half of your race to prevent cramping.
 In training, push harder and longer to adapt to the pace you want to maintain during the race.
-This is a tough one to accomplish for a 78 mile mountain bike race that takes on average 9+ hours to complete – like Park City Point 2 Point.
+This is a tough one to accomplish for a 78-mile mountain bike race that takes on average 9+ hours to complete – like Park City Point-2-Point.

 I lift to, hopefully, prevent cramping.
 So far, this has helped me at Leadville.
 I have lifted going into this race the last three years and I haven’t cramped.
 In years when I didn’t lift, I’d cramp coming down Columbine, but I’d just kept spinning my legs, though, and they’d go away.
 It certainly isn’t doing my legs any good, though.
 I experienced the same thing in the Firecracker 50 this year – and in others – when I haven’t been lifting.
-I’ll try to get into the gym for this workout 8 or 9 times before Leadville, my last one being on the Monday or Tuesday before the race.
-We’ll see how this works out this year.
+I’ll try to get into the gym 8 or 9 times before Leadville, my last one being on the Monday or Tuesday before the race.

 LOW ELECTROLYTE THEORY